On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \section{Results}

-The unifying theme of our results is that strategyproofness requires a large degree of indecisiveness.
-In more detail, we show that every voter is a nominator for all ranked-based and support-based SCFs that satisfy Pareto-optimality and strategyproofness.
+The unifying theme of our results is that strategyproofness requires a high degree of indecisiveness.
+In more detail, we show that every voter is a nominator for all rank-based and support-based SCFs that satisfy Pareto-optimality and strategyproofness.
+Consequently, such SCFs have to choose a large number of alternatives for most preference profiles as one of the best alternatives of every voter needs to be in the choice set.
 For the very broad class of non-imposing SCFs, we show that every strategyproof SCF violates the Condorcet loser property.
-Due to space restrictions, we defer the proofs of all auxiliary lemmas and non-trivial claims in the remarks to the appendix.
+Put differently, for every strategyproof SCF that satisfies the Condorcet loser property, there is an alternative $x$ that is not returned as unique winner even if it is unanimously top-ranked.

-In order to prove the claim for rank-based and support-based SCFs, we focus on its contrapositive, i.e., we assume that there is such a function $f$ and a voter $i\in N$ who is no nominator for $f$.
-Our first lemma shows that these assumptions imply that $f$ satisfies near unanimity.
+In order to prove the claim for rank-based and support-based SCFs, we focus on its contrapositive, i.e., we assume that there is a rank-based or support-based SCF $f$ that satisfies Pareto-optimality and strategyproofness and for which a voter $i\in N$ is not a nominator.
+We first show that a group of voters is not nominating for a Pareto-optimal and strategyproof SCF if and only if its complement is decisive.